pfcao/abookmark/log.md

+# Abookmark change log

 Extentions are forbidden to run inside system pages, other extention pages or chrome/edge store for security reasons.

-Click folders with 'alt' to switch between spread view and normal view.

 As chrome is going to shut down the support of manifest v2, we have to migrate to manifest v3.
 Chrome > v105 is required then.
 (Since google postponed the process, we will revise the schedule.)